Looking for a way to protect user data on your site? Switch your WordPress site from HTTP to HTTPS.

 To prevent this, you can use HTTPS or switch your existing HTTP site to HTTPS which is fully encrypted and much more secure.
 On top of this, Google gives websites that have encrypted connections a sizable boost in SEO ranking.
 This way, you not only make your site more secure but also enhance visibility in search engine results.

-In this post, we’ll dive deeper into the usefulness of HTTPS and see how you can enable a free SSL certificate on your WordPress site.
+In this post, we’ll dive deeper into the usefulness of HTTPS and see how to switch from HTTP to HTTPS in WordPress with a free SSL certificate.

 What is HTTPS/SSL and why do you need it?